croservices/cro/docs/reference/cro-http-server.md

 ## Request body parsers and response body serializers

-Additional request body parsers (implementations of `Cro::HTTP::BodyParser`) and response body serializers (implementations of `Cro::HTTP::BodySerializer`) can be added at the server level.
+Additional request body parsers (implementations of `Cro::BodyParser`) and response body serializers (implementations of `Cro::BodySerializer`) can be added at the server level.
 Alternatively, the set of default set of body parsers and serializers can be replaced entirely.